lightstep/terraform-opentelemetry-dashboards/collector-dashboards/otel-collector-kubernetes/README.md

 **:warning:** You are viewing a **beta version** of the official module to create and manage OpenTelemetry Integration Dashboards inside Lightstep.

-This is a Terraform module for deploying dashboards to monitor a Kubernetes cluster running an OpenTelemetry Collector scraping kuve-state-metrics.
+This is a Terraform module for deploying dashboards to monitor a Kubernetes cluster running an OpenTelemetry Collector scraping kube-state-metrics.

 ## How to Use This Module